madalinfasie/monitoringapp_mongodb/README.md

 The training process is scheduled and run by the `celery beat` the same as the collectors.

+The models will be saved on disk named after the template: `{metric_name}_{model_name}_{metric_labels}.joblib`.
+For prediction, the same pattern will be used to search for available models, so in order for a prediction to be made, you have to be sure a model exists for that particular model-metric-labels configuration.

 #### Prediction

 To get a prediction, one can use `components.anomaly_detector.Detector.predict` method which receives a metric name and a metric_info dictionary and returns `-1` for outliers and `1` for inliers.